lakshverma1110/Discussion_Board1/README.md

--added like and dislike button with custom css inline element -used transition with like abd disliker button
+-added like and dislike button with custom css inline element -used transition with like abd dislikes button
 -adde counter button with like snd dislike